Stable equivariant abelianization, its properties, and applications

 \section{Abstract}

 Let $G$ be a finite group.
-For a based $G$-space $X$ and a Mackey functor $M$, a topological Mackey functor $X\wh\otimes M$ is constructed.
+For a based $G$-space $X$ and a Mackey functor $M$, a topological Mackey functor $X\wh\otimes M$ is constructed, which will be called the stable equivariant abelianization of $X$ with coefficients in $M$.
 When $X$ is a based $G$-CW complex, $X\wh\otimes M$ is shown to be an infinite loop space in the sense of $\cg$-spaces.
 This gives a version of the $RO(G)$-graded equivariant Dold-Thom theorem.
 Applying a variant of Elmendorf's construction, we get a model for the Eilenberg-Mac Lane spectrum $HM$.
 The proof uses a structure theorem for Mackey functors and our previous results.